Caledonian Oyster Co., Loch Creran

 Inverawe Smokehouse, Taynuilt

 Inverawe Smokehouse is a family business started in 1974 by Robert and Rosie Campbell-Preston.
-Based near Taynuilt here in Argyll, Inverawe’s smoked salmon was Gold Winner at the 2012 Great Taste Awards.
-The secret to its fantastic flavour and texture is the traditional slow wood smoking.
-This timehonoured method uses oldstyle brick kilns and allows the fish to gently take up the gorgeous smoky aroma in its own unhurried time, giving the most delicious full-bodied oak-smoked flavour.
+Based near Taynuilt here in Argyll, we use Inverawe’s smoked salmon in our Mussels dish and their delicious kippers at breakfast.
+The secret to Inverawe's products' fantastic flavour and texture is the traditional slow wood smoking.
+This time-honoured method uses old-style brick kilns and allows the fish to gently take up the gorgeous smoky aroma in its own unhurried time, giving the most delicious full-bodied oak-smoked flavour.

 Letterfinlay, Fort William

 The provenance of the meat we serve is a top priority for us.
-We look for the very highest quality prime cuts of meat from locally reared animals.
-Our beef and venison come from Letterfinlay - just a few miles north of Fort William.
+Our venison, rib eye steaks and lamb come from Letterfinlay - just a few miles north of Fort William.
 A family run specialist food business, Letterfinlay supplies the finest Scottish wild hill venison, sourced from private West Highland estates.
-Our steak dishes use prime Scottish beef sourced throughout the Highlands and matured for flavour and succulence.
 Simply cooked and simply delicious, the quality of the meat speaks for itself.

 Silver Sea Fish, Onich

 Back in 1989, part-time local fisherman James Maclean started Silver Sea Fish to supply local hotels and restaurants with his daily catch of shellfish.
-Now, over 25 years on, Silver Sea Fish still prides itself in providing top quality, sustainable fresh fish and shellfish from throughout Scotland and beyond.
+Now, nearly 30 years on, Silver Sea Fish still prides itself in providing top quality, sustainable fresh fish and shellfish from throughout Scotland.

-As James explains "The Pierhouse was one of our original customers, and we are delighted to still be supplying Head Chef Laura and her team, in their award winning Seafood Restaurant."
+As James explains "The Pierhouse was one of our original customers, and we are delighted to still be supplying Head Chef Sergejs and his team, in their award winning Seafood Restaurant."

 The company, based in Onich a few miles further up Loch Linnhe, has remained very much a family business, with James' wife Una and sister-in-law Shona delivering in the mornings, while James selects the finest, freshest produce as it is landed during the night.

-Our lobsters come from GC Shellfish Ltd - a family run business based in Acharacle in Ardnamurchan .
-Gordon Cameron has been supplying The Pierhouse since 2014.
-Sourced from Scottish waters, we keep the lobsters fresh in creels at the end of the pier - you might just see our chefs go down to the pier in the afternoon and come back with the lobsters that they need for dinner.
+Our lobsters come from Iain Stewart in Fort William and are kept fresh in creels at the end of the pier.
+You might just see our chefs go down to the pier in the afternoon and come back with the lobsters that they need for dinner.
 Please do ask if you would like to see the creels.